DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/EditStateManagement/React/description.md

 - **editing**.[changes](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/editing/#changes)
 Pending row changes.

-Bind these options to state props and set the props to change edit state at runtime.
-In this demo, we bind the **editRowKey** and **changes** options and use the corresponding **on_OptionName_Change** event handlers to set the bound props.
+Bind these properties to state props and set the props to change edit state at runtime.
+In this demo, we bind the **editRowKey** and **changes** properties and use the corresponding **on_OptionName_Change** event handlers to set the bound props.

 **Utility Method**